Mastercard gets green light to operate in Sudan: official

 The Sudanese official stressed that the continuation of negotiations with Mastercard was for the purpose of offering more options besides Visa.

-He described the recent entry of Visa & Mastercard into Sudan recently as giving a clear signal to the world that the continued presence of Sudan on the US list of states that sponsor errorism has become "meaningless".
+He described the recent entry of Visa & Mastercard into Sudan recently as giving a clear signal to the world that the continued presence of Sudan on the US list of states that sponsor terrorism has become "meaningless".

 "These companies do not enter any country without conducting studies, research and thoroughly vetting the financial system," Omrabi said.